cshoben/cs201-resources/projectWorkflow.md

 Git should have now created a new directory `“p0-person”`  within the current directory, with all files from the remote repo stored in it.
 Once you finish cloning, typing `ls` in Terminal/Git Bash or `dir` in Command Prompt should show the new directory with the project name.
 Alternatively, you can verify the existence of the project directory in the Finder or File Explorer.

-If you encounter any errors or do not see the new directory, refer to the [Troubleshooting Document](https://docs.google.com/document/d/1Ce7HFLmEGsRMwGXGIxt5TpLHmjmjafHn1jNf7MRO8qw/edit).
+If you encounter any errors or do not see the new directory, refer to the [Troubleshooting Document](./troubleshooting.md).

-TODO DANIEL: REPLACE WITH MARKDOWN

 ## Alternative Method: via VS Code